-- For some people, fading color is something that has to be avoided.
-There is a good chance that you may not care about it, but if a lot of the color has faded, then it may ruin the look of the garment.
+- For some people, fading colour is something that has to be avoided.
+There is a good chance that you may not care about it, but if a lot of the colour has faded, then it may ruin the look of the garment.

 - If there are any embellishments on the clothing (buttons etc.), then try to make sure that they are not damaged and that there as many as possible still in place.
 It is going to be difficult to find replacements for embellishments on garments, so you don’t want to put yourself in that position.

 - Look for any odours or stains on the clothing.
 Whilst you may be able to remove them, this is not always going to be a guarantee.
 You will want to make sure that, in the rare case you can’t clean the stain away, you can at least work on it.